A CEO’s Message to Congress

 7. At the macro level, we must restore discipline to our political system.
 Above all, we need politics that encourage savings and investment and discourage unnecessary spending.

-John Allison is CEO of BB&T.
+John Allison was CEO of BB&T.

-The views expressed represent those of the author and do not necessarily represent the views of the editors & publishers of Capitalism Magazine.
+The views represent those of the author and not necessarily those of Capitalism Magazine.

 Why Do Business Leaders Appease Their Enemies?